One of the biggest challenges for any organization is keeping people interested.

 We don’t expect this trend to slow down.
 Mobile video has continued to rise in popularity.
 So have internet-to-TV devices like Roku.
-And the falling cost of live streaming are making it easy for broadcasters to get started.
+And the falling cost of live streaming is making it easy for broadcasters to get started.
 Live streaming will overtake traditional television.
 It’s just a question of when.

 Case studies in audience engagement

 Let’s look at a few real-life examples of businesses using live streaming.

 Case study: how Dunkin’ Donuts got 41,000 viewers on their first live stream

 Dunkin’ Donuts has been using live streams for only a short time.
 But they’ve found it to be a powerful tool to raise brand awareness and engage their audience.
 Their first live video experiment in February 2016 was a major success.
 It generated nearly 40,000 views and more than 5,000 interactions on social media.

 “We saw one of our highest average view times ever on our Live video compared to pre-recorded video,” said Melanie Cohn, the Social Media Manager for Dunkin’ Donuts.
 “It’s hard to get just three seconds of attention on video now, so we see Live as a huge driver of time spent with our content.”[Tweet “It’s hard to get just three seconds of attention on video now, so we see Live as a huge driver of time spent with our content.”]